Invariants and Home Spaces in Transition Systems and Petri Nets: Reachability

+The notion of reachability set immediately raises the question of knowing which state is in $\emph{RS}(M, q_0)$ which state is not.
+At the level of conceptual models, this question is better known as the reachability problem:

-\textit{the reachability problem for a conceptual model $CM$ is decidable if there exists an algorithm taking as inputs a model described in $CM$, a state $a$ and a state $b$, able to determine whether or not $b$ is accessible from $a$.}
+\textit{the reachability problem for a conceptual model $CM$ is decidable if there exists an algorithm taking as inputs a model $M$ described in $CM$, a state $a$, and a state $b$, able to determine whether or not $b$ is reachable from $a$ in $M$.}